 Recognize when to abort the break.

-Score off the fast break or secondary break whenever you can, but when the defense is in good position and there is no numbers advantage, pull the ball back out and run your offense.
+Score off the fast break or secondary break whenever you can, but when the defense is set, pull the ball back out and run your offense.
 Do not force bad passes and bad shots in transition.
 Run your offense!

 Avoid the sideline and baseline... many turnovers occur within three feet of either the baseline or the sideline.
-Teach players never to pick up the dribble along the baseline... if stopped on the baseline, keep the dribble going and dribble (or pass) back out.
-Wing players should learn to attack the top seam, which affords more options than the baseline dribble.
+Teach players not to stop the dribble along the baseline.
+If stopped on the baseline, keep the dribble going and dribble (or pass) back out.
+Wing players should learn to attack the top (elbow) seam, which affords more options than the baseline dribble.